-Eventually, the cold war started to fizzle out, with revolutions and unrest all across the Eastern Bloc.
-On November 9, 1989, the spokesman for the Communist Party of East Berlin announced a change in its relations with the west and a relaxation of the stringent border crossing laws.
-Starting from midnight that day, citizens of East Berlin were free to cross over to the west.
-People from both sides congregated at the wall drinking beer and shouting “Open the gate” until finally they stormed through the check points.
+The Berlin Wall Fell On November 9, 1989.
+As the cold war started to fizzle out, with revolutions and unrest all across the Eastern Bloc, the spokesman for the Communist Party of East Berlin was meant to announce a change in its relations with the west and a relaxation of the stringent border crossing laws.

 Instead, Günter Schabowski, a communist party official in East Berlin, played a pivotal role in the fall of the Berlin Wall in 1989.
 During a press conference on November 9, 1989, Schabowski was tasked with announcing new regulations that would ease travel restrictions between East and West Berlin.
 However, due to a misunderstanding, he mistakenly announced that East Germans would be able to travel freely to West Berlin immediately.
 This misstatement led to a surge of East Germans crossing the Berlin Wall, ultimately leading to its collapse.
 Listen to the story.